Hal Jackman: Viceregal appointment

 Jackman was appointed as Lieutenant Governor of Ontario by Governor General Ray Hnatyshyn in 1991, on the advice of Prime Minister Brian Mulroney, and he became a Member of the Order of Canada the same year.
 He focused on support for the arts, history and national unity during his time in office.

 He served as Lieutenant Governor until 1997 and was then appointed to the Order of Ontario in 1998.
 He was promoted to Officer in the Order of Canada in the year 2000.

 Other distinctions

 Jackman did not serve in the military, but he received the Canadian Forces' Decoration in recognition of his time as an honorary colonel of the Governor General's Horse Guards, a Toronto militia unit.

 He was named chancellor of the University of Toronto in 1997.
 Following his retirement from that post, he was elected as the fourth Visitor of Massey College.

+In September 2025, the University of Toronto's Faculty of Law was renamed Henry N.R.
+Jackman Faculty of law following his donation of $80 million.